Mirsmog/mirsmog/README.md

-#### <div align="">An ordinary developer who enjoys coding.
+#### <div align="">Just enjoy coding.
 My main focuses are frontend and backend development, and I have an interest in computer science.
 I just enjoy the process and welcome new challenges. <br/><br/>Let’s create something cool together! 🚀</div>

 <br/>